Apply for a passport or identity card

 - Go to the local authorities to apply for a new proof of identity, due to loss or theft.
 Bring the police report.

-- The municipality will note the number of your old proof of identity in the Key Register of Travel documents.
+- The municipality will note the number of your old proof of identity in the records database of travel documents.